L1NDS0N/FluentMigratorWrapper/README.md

 - `--schema, -s` — Database schema (default: `dbo`)
 - `--single-file` — Generate single migration file
 - `--include-data` — Include existing data in migrations
+ - `--separate-data-files` — When used with `--include-data`, generates one seed file per table instead of a single combined seed file (creates a subfolder under the output folder).
+ - `--seed-folder` — Name of the subfolder inside the `--output` folder where per-table seed files will be placed (default: `seed`).

 #### Display Help